Find the Fruit: Zero-Shot Sim2Real RL for Occlusion-Aware Plant Manipulation: Methodology

 \subsection{Evaluation Metrics}

-To assess the RL agent's performance, we define the following evaluation metrics: \textbf{(a)} Success rate: the percentage of trials in which at least 90\% of the fruit is evident for more than 10 timesteps. \textbf{(b)} Steps to goal: The number of steps required to achieve the visibility objective. \textbf{(c)} Generalization: The percentage of successful trials across various configurations and environmental setups.
+To assess the RL agent's performance, we define the following evaluation metrics: \begin{itemize} \item Success rate: the percentage of trials in which at least 90\% of the fruit is evident for more than 10 timesteps.